OthankQ/100-days-of-code/r1-log.md

 ### R1D12
 Felt the need to go over some tutorial for the CSS grid.
 Now I have a slight sense of what it can do.
 Will try to create a webpage using grid for the whole layout.

+### R1D13
+Got into building a practice website using css grid layouts.
+Also learned how to use CSS variables.
+Feels like I should have started using it way back.